 A health professional will do a complete mental health assessment through an interview and may also wish to speak to a relative for more information.
 The purpose of the assessment is to find out:

 - if there's an underlying mental illness

 - the relevant family and medical history

 When someone has an episode of psychosis, a full medical examination is required.
 The person will need to be observed by a team of mental health professionals, either at home or in hospital.

 Different tests may be required to work out the diagnosis and any underlying causes.
 Tests may include:

-- Medical tests: There are a range of tests the doctor may perform, such as blood tests for abnormal electrolyte and hormone levels or for syphilis and other infections.
-These tests can help work out the cause of the psychosis.
+- medical tests: there are a range of tests the doctor may perform, such as blood tests for abnormal electrolytes, hormone levels or infections.
+These tests can help work out the cause of the psychosis

 Psychosis is treatable, so it’s important to seek help.
 A diagnosis is a start on the way to recovery.